mwilliamson/python-makefile/README.md

 ### test

-Runs all tests under the directory `tests` using the command `nosetests tests`.
+Runs all tests under the directory `tests` using the command `py.test tests`.

 Before running the tests or after updating the list of dependencies, you should run `make bootstrap`.